 Quite a few times when we visit a winery’s tasting room, we may be one of the first ones to arrive in the morning.
 After starting a tasting, I often have to ask if the wine was opened the day before, and the reply has always been yes.
 They open a new bottle and then everything is fine.
 If they had used a Repour, they would not have had this issue and would have saved money on wine dumped down the drain.

 Now that you have seen the benefit of a Repour, you’re probably wondering how much does it cost.
-The Repour comes in three different pack sizes of stoppers: 4, 10, and 72.
-The price of a 72-pack of Repour wine savers is less than one dollar per stopper!
+The Repour comes in two different retail pack sizes of stoppers: 4 and 10.
 How much was that wine you had to dump down the drain?